-LAKE HARRIS COMMUNITY DEVELOPMENT DISTRICT CITY OF LEESBURG, FLORIDA RECONCILIATION OF THE BALANCE SHEET - GOVERNMENTAL FUNDS TO THE STATEMENT OF NET POSITION SEPTEMBER 30, 2022
+LAKE HARRIS COMMUNITY DEVELOPMENT DISTRICT CITY OF LEESBURG, FLORIDA RECONCILIATION OF THE BALANCE SHEET - GOVERNMENTAL FUNDS TO THE STATEMENT OF NET POSITION SEPTEMBER 30, 2024

+Fund balance - governmental funds \$ 590,409

+Amounts reported for governmental activities in the statement of net position are different because:

+Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in the governmental funds.
+The statement of net position includes those capital assets, net of any accumulated depreciation, in the net position of the government as a whole.

+Cost of capital assets 4,911,196

+Accumulated depreciation - 4,911,196

-Fund balance - governmental funds \$ 8,088 Amounts reported for governmental activities in the statement of net position are different because: Liabilities not due and payable from current available resources are not reported as liabilities in the governmental fund statements.
+Liabilities not due and payable from current available resources are not reported as liabilities in the governmental fund statements.
 All liabilities, both current and long-term, are reported in the government-wide financial statements.

+Accrued interest payable (100,157)

+Bonds payable (4,415,127) (4,515,284)

-Developer advances (7,906) (7,906) Net position of governmental activities - \$ 182
+Net position of governmental activities \$ 986,321

-LAKE HARRIS COMMUNITY DEVELOPMENT DISTRICT CITY OF LEESBURG, FLORIDA STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE PERIOD FROM INCEPTION APRIL 25, 2022 TO SEPTEMBER 30, 2022
+LAKE HARRIS COMMUNITY DEVELOPMENT DISTRICT CITY OF LEESBURG, FLORIDA STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024